dominic-meads/VHDL/README.md

 # VHDL
-some super basic VHDL examples of logic gates.
-VHDL is a bit wordy for me, so I rarley use it.
+some super basic VHDL examples.
+Trying to get better at it :)